This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - 1/2 teaspoon black pepper

-- Preheat oven to 400°F. Set a pot of water to boil.
+- Preheat oven to 400°F. Fill a large pot with 3 1/2 quarts of water and set to boil.

 - Cut potatoes into 1-inch cubes.
 When water is boiling, add potatoes and baking soda and boil for 5 minutes.
 Drain potatoes.